Checklist for a successful course of studies

 Semester 3

-• In semester 4 or 5 you must give an English lecture as part of module 18, you should therefore voluntarily attend an English course.
+• In semester 4 or 5 you must give an English lecture as part of module 18, you might therefore voluntarily attend an English course.

 • Due to the long preparation times, this is the last opportunity to apply for a place in the Erasmus programme for a stay abroad during the 5th semester.

-• If you would like to complete Module 16 externally during semester 4 or 5 (outside the faculty, outside the Goethe University), you should now establish contacts and possibly apply for/approve the external module at the Examination Office.
+• If you would like to complete Module 16 externally during semester 4 or 5 (outside the faculty, outside the Goethe University), you should now establish contacts and ask the module coordinator to approve the external internship.

 Semester 4